-Isabelle Fuchs (born 1963) has been an inspector at the French Ministry of Culture since 2010.
-Originally from Strasbourg, she was a classical dancer at the Ballet de l'Opéra National du Rhin before moving on to contemporary dance in the US and Germany.
-She has worked as a choreographer, lighting designer, teacher and manager at La Filature - Scène nationale Mulhouse and also for individuals in various countries, notably Felix Ruckert in Germany and Olga Mesa in Spain and France, bringing international recognition to both.
-Her passion for dance in all its forms prompted her to offer her services to cultural policy on dance in France.
+Isabelle Fuchs (born 1963) has been an inspector and advisor for dance at the French Ministry of Culture since 2010.
+Originally from Strasbourg, she began her dance career at the Ballet de l’Opéra National du Rhin before moving to the United States and Germany, where she was a successively a choreographer, lighting designer and educator.
+As a manager, she was responsible for securing international visibility and recognition for the choreographers Felix Ruckert (Germany) and Olga Mesa (Spain and France).
+She subsequently worked on dance at La Filature – Scène nationale performing arts theatre in Mulhouse, before offering her services to cultural policy on dance in France.

 Béatrice Goetz (born 1959) is a sports scientist and dancer who studied at the University of Basel and “Dance experience”.
 After completing her training she danced for the MAJA LEX group in Cologne and in the Cathy Sharp dance ensemble in Basel.
 Since 2002 she has headed miR Compagnie, with which she won a Current Dance Works award in 2015 for “bits C 128Hz”.
 She lectures in dance and gymnastics in the University of Basel’s Department of Sport, Exercise and Health and works as a freelance choreographer.
 Béatrice Goetz heads the dance play club at the Theater Basel, which gives children and young people a chance to become actively involved in dance.
 In 2008 she choreographed the opening and closing ceremonies for the European Football Championship in Switzerland.